theworkingcentre/win7-avoid-viruses/05-updates.rst

 -  Security updates for Windows and Microsoft Office, which are released by Microsoft
--  Security updates for non-Microsoft software, such as Adobe Reader, Mozilla Firefox, or antivirus software.
+-  Security updates for non-Microsoft software, such as Adobe Reader, Mozilla Firefox, or antivirus programs.

 Let's look at each of these in turn.